Val-Ge/travel-blog/README.md

 # Web Blog Project

 This is a web blog application where users can view posts about places I have visited.
 Each post contains an image and a brief description.
 Users can click on a post to read the full content.
-The blog also has an about page, a contact form, and a feature to create new posts.

 ## Table of Contents
 - [Features](#features)